-Meaning The actions undertaken from initial attendance at a family harm investigation by Police, through inter-agency assessment and the subsequent integrated response by relevant agencies.
-A person aged under 18 years at the time of a family harm investigation.(s8) Intentionally ill-treating or neglecting a child or causing or permitting a child to be ill-treated in a manner likely to cause the child actual bodily harm, injury to health or any mental disorder or disability.
+Term Meaning Active case management The actions undertaken from initial attendance at a family harm investigation by Police, through inter-agency assessment and the subsequent integrated response by relevant agencies.
+Child/young person A person aged under 18 years at the time of a family harm investigation.(s8) Child abuse and neglect Intentionally ill-treating or neglecting a child or causing or permitting a child to be ill-treated in a manner likely to cause the child actual bodily harm, injury to health or any mental disorder or disability.
 In the context of the Child